alanng10/class-lang/Docue/Article/Sande/a.md

 AreExecute Value operate ref value is assigned at index of the array.
 If Type is an int type smaller than 64 bits, the lower bits of the ref value are assigned to the store.
 The upper bits of the ref value are not used.

+CopyExecute is execute that struct any from source to dest.
+CopyExecute has syntax that starts with "copy" index word, followed limit brace round open token, followed by Dest of class Operate, followed by limit comma, followed by Source of class Operate, followed by limit brace round close token.